drelich/PrusaMiniMINDAgcode/README.md

-# PrusaMiniMINDAgcode
+# Prusa Mini MINDA gcode to ensure first layer consistency
-This alternative start/end gcode to make the first layer z-height somewhat more consistent was sent to me by Olof Ogland (https://www.olofogland.se), the designer of Bondtech extruder upgrade for the Prusa Mini.
-It's been working great, a lot better than the pre-heat method I used to use before.
+This alternative start/end gcode was sent to me by Olof Ogland (https://www.olofogland.se), the designer of Bondtech extruder upgrade for the Prusa Mini.
+Its goal is to make the first layer z-height somewhat more consistent.
+It's been working great so far, and a lot better than the pre-heat method I used to use before.

 ## Start Gcode:
-M115 U3.2.1 ; tell printer latest fw version
+`M115 U3.2.1 ; tell printer latest fw version
 G28 ; home all without mesh bed level
 G90 ; use absolute coordinates
 M83 ; extruder relative mode